 The quorum of the House (the minimum number of Members required to be present) is one fifth of its Members, that is, 30.
 A quorum must be present when the sitting begins and when a division occurs.
 Otherwise the House can, and often does, conduct its business with fewer Members present.
 However, any Member may at any time insist on the presence of a quorum by drawing the Chair’s attention ‘to the state of the House’.
 On a quorum being called for, the bells ring to summon Members, who stop whatever activity they are engaged in in other parts of the House to go to the Chamber.
-Between the hours of 10.00 am and 12 noon on Mondays and 6.30 pm and 8.00 pm on Mondays and Tuesdays, if a quorum is called, the count is postponed until later in the day.
+If a quorum is called between 10.00 a.m. and 12 noon on Mondays, before 12 noon on Tuesdays, or between 6.30 p.m. and 8.00 p.m. on Mondays or Tuesdays, the count is postponed until later in the day.
 It is accepted practice that a quorum will not always be present, as it is acknowledged by all parties that Members have other legitimate demands on their time.
 Members are able to follow the proceedings in the Chamber on closed circuit televisions in their Parliament House offices.

 The House has established a Federation Chamber (formerly known as the Main Committee) to take some of the workload of considering bills, motions and reports.
 It operates in much the same way as the House itself and acts as a second debating chamber.
-Orders of the day may be referred by the House for debate in the Federation Chamber which generally meets on Mondays from 10.30 am to 1.30 pm and from 4.00 pm to 10 pm, and on Wednesdays and Thursdays from 9.30 am to 1 pm.
+Orders of the day may be referred by the House for debate in the Federation Chamber which generally meets on Mondays from 10.30 a.m. to 1.30 p.m. and from 4.00 p.m. to 9.00 p.m., and on Wednesdays and Thursdays from 9.30 a.m. to 1.00 p.m.
 The Federation Chamber may also meet at other times if the amount of business necessitates.
 On days the Federation Chamber meets, a program is published as an attachment to the Daily Program.
 Federation Chamber business is listed in a separate section of the Notice Paper.
-For details of the operation of the Federation Chamber see Infosheet No. 16 ‘The Federation Chamber.
+For details of the operation of the Federation Chamber see Infosheet No. 16 ‘The Federation Chamber’.

 Private Members’ time

-Time is set aside for private Members’ business and committee and delegation reports on Mondays in the House and Federation Chamber and on Wednesdays and Thursdays in the Federation Chamber.
+Time is set aside for private Members’ business and committee and delegation business on Mondays in the House and Federation Chamber and for committee and delegation business on Wednesdays and Thursdays in the Federation Chamber.
 Items include:

 - Petitions (presented to the House by the Chair of the Petitions Committee on Mondays and presented by Members at certain times in the House and Federation Chamber);

-- Members’ 90 second statements in the House (Mondays, Wednesdays and Thursdays) and 3 minute constituency statements in the Federation Chamber each day it meets.
+- Members’ 90 second statements in the House (each sitting day) and Federation Chamber (on Mondays) and 3 minute constituency statements in the Federation Chamber each day it meets;

 - Statements on parliamentary committee and delegation business (in the House on Mondays and in the Federation Chamber on Mondays, Wednesdays and Thursdays);